 This is a wonderful way to serve ribs at your next barbecue–it has the sweet and sour flavors that work so well with pork.
 The sweetness comes from maple syrup and sweet soy sauce, and the sourness comes from Chinese black vinegar [Editor’s Note: Not familiar with Chinese black vinegar?
 Not to worry.
 See the LC Note below.]
 The great thing about this dish is that you can prepare everything the day before, which means you also derive maximum flavor from the marinade, which works just as well with chicken drumsticks or wings.–Pete Evans

-This Asian-style slathering sauce draws on ingredients that aren’t exactly pantry items for some of us–that is, unless you frequent Chinatown–and we make no apology for that.
-The resulting ribs, having been grilled low and slow until falling-off-the-bone tender, are well worth the time it takes to ogle all the lovely and, to many, curious ingredients that some of us don’t shop for nearly as often as we’d like.
+This Asian-style slathering sauce draws on ingredients that aren’t exactly pantry items for some of us–that is unless you frequent Chinatown–and we make no apology for that.
+The resulting ribs, having been grilled low and slow until tender, are well worth the time it takes to ogle all the lovely ingredients that some of us don’t shop for nearly as often as we’d like.
 For the uninitiated, we offer a cheat sheet to the shopping list you’ll need:

 Kecap manis is a sweet, thick, syrupy Indonesian soy sauce of sorts.
 It approximates ketchup in consistency.
 To make your own ad hoc version, gently simmer equal parts soy sauce and brown sugar or molasses until the sugar dissolves.